terryaney/KatApp.Provider/katapp documentation.md

 Property | Type | Description
 ---|---|---
 id | string | The unique id generated for KatApp. element | DOM Element | The Document Object Model (DOM) element that represents the KatApp.
 All input and result processing are scoped to this DOM Element.
-CSS style should be scoped as well. options | [KatAppOptions](#KatAppOptions-Object) | The options currently in use by the KatApp. results | [TabDef](#TabDef-Object)[] | Contains the results from the last calculation submission.
+CSS style should be scoped as well.
+See [View Scoping](#View-Scoping) for more information about scoping inside Kaml Views. options | [KatAppOptions](#KatAppOptions-Object) | The options currently in use by the KatApp. results | [TabDef](#TabDef-Object)[] | Contains the results from the last calculation submission.
 If an error occurs during submission, this will be set to `undefined` calculationInputs | [CalculationInputs](#CalculationInputs-Object) | Contains all the input and input tables used during the last calculation submission.